rubyworks/rubytest/README.md

     require 'test/rake'

-A Detroit plugin is in the works and should be availabe soon.
+A Detroit plugin is in the works and should be available soon.

 ## Installation

+Ruby Test is available as Gem package.

     $ gem install test